-The Commission on the Accreditation of Rehabilitation Facilities (CARF) has accredited St. Gregory Retreat Centers for three years, the highest accreditation available.
+The Commission on the Accreditation of Rehabilitation Facilities (CARF) has accredited St. Gregory Recovery Center for three years, the highest accreditation available.
 Although a number of programs identify themselves as leading programs, few have obtained both recognition by large insurance carriers and international accreditation.

-According to CARF, St. Gregory Retreat Centers have been able to “meet internationally recognized standards of quality in the provision of outcomes-driven programs and services to enhance the lives of the persons served.”
+According to CARF, St. Gregory Recovery Center has been able to “meet internationally recognized standards of quality in the provision of outcomes-driven programs and services to enhance the lives of the persons served.”
 CARF has been setting the standards for excellence in rehabilitation for the past 40 years.

 Do you accept insurance?

 Yes.
 We accept most insurance depending on the specific policy you are covered under.
 Our admissions department can verify your benefits before arrival.
 You may also submit our online form to verify insurance coverage.